 Biography

-Inside forward Patrick Lee joined the Tigers in June 1925.
-Lee was born in Uddingston, a town east of Glasgow on the River Clyde, and began his career at local amateur side Vale of Clyde.
-He quickly found his way into the City first team and scored his first goals for City in a 4-0 victory over Southampton in September 1925.
-By October he was not involved in the first eleven, through he did return to play intermittently during the rest of his first season.
-In 1926/27 Lee was a less regular first team presence, although he did get five consecutive starts early in the season, repeating his September two-goals-in-a-4-0-win feat against Clapton Orient.
+Inside forward Patrick Francis Lee was born in Uddingston, a town east of Glasgow on the River Clyde, and began his career at local amateur sides Uddingston Rep and prominent Glasgow-based Scottish junior league side Vale of Clyde.
+Lee joined Hull City in June 1925 and quickly found his way into the City first team, scoring his first goals for City in a 4-0 victory over Southampton in September 1925.
+By October 1925 he was not involved in the first eleven through he did return to play intermittently during the rest of his first season, primarily at right half.
+In the 1926/27 season Lee was a less regular first team presence, although he did get five consecutive starts during September 1926, repeating his feat of scoring twice against Clapton Orient, this time in a 4-0 victory.
 He left the Tigers in the 1927 close season.

-Lee joined Accrington Stanley after leaving City, in 1930 he moved to Ireland then returned to Scotland in 1931, ending his playing career in 1934.
-He returned to his roots and lived in Strathaven, a few miles south of his birthplace, dying in March 1981.
+After football he returned to his roots and lived in Strathaven, a few miles south of his birthplace, where he died in March 1981.

 Details